 Are you willing to push past that to the other side where you will unconsciously be educated?

-You will if your goal is use your learning, exceed your sales goals, and keep your job.
+You will if your goal is use your retail selling skills, exceed your sales goals, and keep your job.

 You have to consistently put into practice whatever you learn – it’s true for basketball, writing, and selling.

 And let’s put a finer point on it…

 In a world where ever-more powerful technology and automation is putting people out of work, you have a choice as a human being to either be redundant and replaced, or renewed and retained.

 If you don’t master the soft skills, the tools for self-expression with the discipline of self-improvement, your abilities for social connection will atrophy.

 Take this fact and get leverage on yourself.